SysKitTeam/docs-point/governance-and-automation/lifecycle-management/monitor-lifecycle-management.md

 ## Weekly summary of inactive content

-Let’s say that lifecycle management automation was enabled for your Microsoft 365 environment in SysKit Point, every Site Owner received their e-mails and are taking care of their inactive resources.
-A week has passed and the SysKit Point Admin receives a Weekly summary of inactive content via e-mail with the following information:
+Let’s say that lifecycle management automation was enabled for your Microsoft 365 environment in SysKit Point; every Site Owner received their e-mails and is taking care of their inactive resources.
+A week has passed, and the SysKit Point Admin receives a Weekly summary of inactive content via e-mail with the following information:

 * newly detected **inactive resources** \(1\)
 * resources that **require** the SysKit Point Admins **attention** \(resources still awaiting a response or ones that might be without owners\) \(2\)